hitha-shetty-repo/Real-Time-Business-Applications/README.md

-# Atliq Hardware Finance Analysis Tools
+# Excel - Real-Time Business Applications

-This repository contains two essential tools created in Excel to aid project managers and business managers in making informed decisions based on financial analysis.
+This repository contains two essential tools created in Excel to aid project managers and business managers in making informed decisions regarding their projects.

 ## Project Files